 I’d prefer a graphic interface.
 Is that type at software available?

 Yes, many organizations have created software for the ELM OBD ICs.
 Some provide it at no cost, while others charge only a moderate fee.
-See our OBD links page for a list.
+See our OBD Software page for a sampling of what’s available.

 Every time I use certain free software, I need to reset my OBD chip before it will accept commands.
 Why?